RandomStudio/random-studio/src/content/projects/cos-pop-up-installation.md

   - key: 'Role:'
     value: Concept Design, Art Direction, Technical development
 opengraph:
-  ogDescription: 'Transforming COS’ signature minimalist ethos into a spatial
+  description: 'Transforming COS’ signature minimalist ethos into a spatial
     experience, we created a pop-up installation to house their SS13 collection during Salone del Mobile in Milan.
 Based on the structural codes of an atom, the centrepiece itself is timeless and can be reconfigured into an infinite number of new forms. '
-  ogTitle: COS Pop-Up Installation
+  title: COS Pop-Up Installation
-  ogImage: /img/COS_040.jpg
+  image: /img/COS_040.jpg
 ---